Who is a Non-Degree Applicant?

 Please note: Students previously denied admission to the University are ineligible to apply as non-degree applicants.

 In order to be considered for admission to Montclair State University as a non-degree applicant you must:

 - Complete and submit the Montclair State Non-Degree Application

 - Submit documentation showing proof of successful completion of your secondary education (a copy of your high school or equivalency diploma).

 Montclair State University

 Important Information for Non-Degree Applicants

 Admission to the non-degree classification does not guarantee acceptance into a Montclair State University undergraduate degree program.
-A maximum of 12 credits may be applied toward the degree if you should choose to matriculate.
+A maximum of 12 credits may be applied toward the degree if you should choose to matriculate and is the overall maximum number of credits non-degree students may earn.
 As a non-degree student, you are not eligible for credit evaluations or academic advising.
 A non-degree application is valid for one semester of classes only.
 If you wish to retain non-degree status for more than one semester, you must resubmit the Non-Degree Application.